 Time commitment: 8 hr training program, spread over two weeks (2 hours, 2 nights a week); then 4-6 hours a month for at least 6 months.

 Please note that, depending on when we are in need of more volunteers, you may not receive an immediate response to your application.

 Front Desk Volunteer

 We always need people to work on our busy front desk, welcoming clients to the office and answering the phone.
 This is a great way to “get your feet wet” as you will quickly get a comprehensive feel for the work that TAPS does.
 This is a demanding job, one that is vitally important and valuable to our organization.
-No reception experience necessary.
-We train.
-Must have good communication skills, an ability to manage in a busy work environment, crisis management skills, and a non-judgmental attitude.
+No reception experience necessary, thorough training and support will be provided.
+Must have good communication skills and proficiency in English, an ability to manage in a busy work environment, crisis management skills, and a non-judgmental attitude.

 Volunteer Tax Preparer

 Tax preparers are crucial for the functioning of our year-round tax program.
 Our tax volunteers singlehandedly file thousands of tax returns every year.
 Main duties include: Preparing and filing basic income tax returns, answering basic tax questions and working with the Tax Coordinator.
 Volunteers must be approved by the Canada Revenue Agency’s volunteer screening process.
 Experience filing taxes is an asset, but not required.
 This position requires good communication skills, punctuality, attention to detail and basic computer skills.